PseudoBob-Delightus/fanfic/stories/democracy-manifest/chapter-007-a-prompt.md

 There he was.
 It was creepy, looking at his featureless green face, you could almost see a pained expression on him.
 He refused to lay down on his cot.
 Instead, he held his knee to his barrel with those 'fingers' of his, and rocked back and forth, seeming to emit some cyclical noise of agony.

 "It's not natural," Doctor Horse said, with a volume that dared to be heard through the door.
 "And it's a drain on our resources.
-Every time his kind show up, they just get themselves injured, get some free medicine, courtesy of Equestria, and then they run off with trouble-makers to go get themselves injured again."
+Every time his kind show up, they just get themselves injured, get some free medicine courtesy of Equestria, and then they run off with trouble-makers to go get themselves injured again."

 "Or worse," a nurse mumbled, hiding her smirk behind a hoof.
 "Pregnant."